Symphony No. 5 (Beethoven)

 The Symphony No. 5 in C minor, Op.
-67, (occasionally known as the Fate Symphony, Schicksalssinfonie), is a symphony composed by Ludwig van Beethoven between 1804 and 1808.
-It is one of the best-known compositions in classical music and one of the most frequently played symphonies, and it is widely considered one of the cornerstones of Western music.
-First performed in Vienna's Theater an der Wien in 1808, the work achieved its prodigious reputation soon afterward.
-E. T. A. Hoffmann described the symphony as "one of the most important works of the time".
-As is typical of symphonies during the Classical period, Beethoven's Fifth Symphony has four movements.
+67 (occasionally known as the Fate Symphony, Schicksalssinfonie), is a symphony composed by Ludwig van Beethoven between 1804 and 1808.
+It is one of the best-known of all symphonies and one of the most frequently played.
+First performed in Vienna in 1808, the work achieved its strong critical reputation not long afterward; E. T. A. Hoffmann described it as "one of the most important works of the time".

-It begins with a distinctive four-note "short-short-short-long" motif, often characterized as "fate knocking at the door", the Schicksals-Motiv (fate motif):
+The 5th Symphony has 4 movements.
+It begins with a distinctive 4-note "short-short-short-long" motif, often characterized as "fate knocking at the door", the Schicksals-Motiv (fate motif).
+Sometimes this motif is remembered as "da-da-da-dum" or "da da da DUM".

-The symphony, and the four-note opening motif in particular, are known worldwide, with the motif appearing frequently in popular culture, from disco versions to rock and roll covers, to uses in film and television.

-Like Beethoven's Eroica (heroic) and Pastorale (rural), Symphony No. 5 was given an explicit name besides the numbering, though not by Beethoven himself.